ivangarzab/composable-webview/README.md

 ------------------------------------

-## Let's Contribute!
+## Let's Work Together!
 See an improvement that you'd like to see in this library?
 Or an impeding bug that needs to be squashed?

-Feel free to drop a _Bug Report_ 🐛 or a _Feature Request_ 📈 ticket for consideration!
+Feel free to drop a *Bug Report* 🐛 or a *Feature Request* 📈 ticket for consideration!

 Wanna get something you yourself? 🔥

-Make sure to Fork the library, and submit a PR with the pre-defined guidelines!
+Make sure to _fork_ the library, and submit a *Pull Request* with the pre-defined guidelines!

 ## License
 The `composable-webview` library is distributed under the terms and conditions of the Apache License (Version 2).